Abdul Reza Pahlavi: Hunting and wildlife conservation

 Pahlavi was an enthusiastic hunter and sportsman throughout his life.
 He was the founder and president of the International Foundation for the Conservation of Game (IGF) in Paris, a group promoting wildlife conservation and responsible hunting in developing countries.

 Pahlavi assisted in the creation of Iran's first game laws and game enforcement agency, and helped establish more than 20 million acres of reserves and parks in Iran.
 While criticized for promoting trophy hunting for himself and friends, Pahlavi aggressively pursued poachers while head of the Iranian Dept. of the Environment, establishing one of the most extensive and successful big-game management programs in the developing world.
 He was also responsible for enacting law protecting endangered species such as the gazelle, Caspian tiger, wild ass, cheetah, and the Persian fallow deer from extinction, imposing stiff fines for game law violators.
 In 1978, he approved the transfer of four Persian fallow deer from Iran to Israel before the fall of the Shah.
 According to a survey by an Iranian environmentalist, Hoshang Zeaee, overhunting and environmental destruction since 1978 has resulted in the extinction of several species once native to the Iranian plateau, including the Jebeer Gazelle (Gazella Dorcas Fuscifrons), Persian Wild Ass (Equus Hermionus), Alborz Red Sheep (Ovis Ammon Orientaliss), Asian Cheetah (Acinonyx Jubatus), Persian Fallow Deer (Dama Mesopotamica) and Goitered Gazelle (Gazella Subgutturosia).

 Awards for hunting

 Pahlavi was the recipient of several awards for his hunting-related activities.
 He was awarded the Weatherby Award in 1962.
 In 1984 the Safari Club International honored him with the Hunting Hall of Fame and in 1988 he received the International Hunting Award.

 Personal life

-Pahlavi married Pari Sima Pahlavi (née Zand) in Tehran on 12 October 1950.
+Pahlavi married Pari Sima Pahlavi (née Zand, daughter of Ibrahim Zand, Governor-General of Azerbaijan and Minister for War) in Tehran on 12 October 1950.
 He had two children from this marriage: Kamyar (born 1952) and Sarvenaz Pahlavi (born 1955).
-His family resided in Florida, the USA, and in Paris, France.
+His family resided in Florida, the US, and in Paris, France.

+Before his marriage he had a relationship with actress Yvonne De Carlo, who he met when he visited Beverly Hills in 1947.
+A week later, they traveled to New York and spent some time together.
+After the completion of her film Casbah, on De Carlo's first trip to Europe, he reunited with her in Paris.
+They vacationed in Switzerland and Italy, and, several months later, De Carlo also visited the royal palace in Tehran.